The talking points below are written in plain language as a suggested way to communicate concepts of drug use and addiction to adults or teens.

 - Starting drug use when you're young.
-When kids use drugs, it affects how their bodies and brains finish growing.
+When kids or teens use drugs, it affects how their bodies and brains finish growing.
 Using drugs when you're young increases your chances of becoming addicted when you're an adult.

 - Your biology.
 Everyone's bodies react to drugs differently.
 Some people like the feeling the first time they try a drug and want more.
 Other people hate how it feels and never try it again.
 Scientists don’t have a test yet that will predict how each person will react.